socrata/datasync/resources/preferences-config.md

 - [Creating a configuration file for running headless jobs](#creating-a-configuration-file-for-running-headless-jobs)

 ### Available configuration
-The following options are available for configurating DataSync
+The following options are available for configuring DataSync

 | Option    | Requirement | Explanation
 | ------------- | ------------------------------ | -------------
 | domain | required | The scheme and root domain of your data site.  (e.g. https://opendata.socrata.com)